eliias/grunt-docco/README.md

 # docco
 ---

-> Using docco to create HTML files out of your annotated source files.
+This is a [grunt plugin](http://gruntjs.com/plugins) which uses [docco](http://jashkenas.github.io/docco/) to create HTML documents that displays your comments intermingled with your code.

+I got the idea for this plugin from [David Souther](https://github.com/DavidSouther/grunt-docco) but his version did not work for me and `grunt 0.4`.

 ## Getting Started
 ---

-This plugin requires Grunt `~0.4.1`
+This plugin requires Grunt `~0.4`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install docco --save-dev